DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 soup_lr3e5_gold4_9to1
 ```

 The `soup_e4r2r3r4` checkpoint became the stable Gold4 milestone with 6 errors on Eval28.
-From there, a follow-up branch at learning rate `3e-5` got to 5 errors; a light soup at 90% `lr3e5` branch + 10% Gold4 reached 4 errors and became my final compound checkpoint.
+From there, a follow-up branch at learning rate `3e-5` got to 5 errors; a light soup at 90% `lr3e5` branch + 10% Gold4 reached 4 errors and became the final compound checkpoint.

 ## 3.5.
 Evaluation Protocol